Made from pasteurized or unpasteurized goat's milk

 Country of origin: France

 Type: semi-soft, artisan

 Rind: mold ripened

 Sainte Maure is one of the classic cheeses from France.

 Sainte Maure, made from raw or pasteurised goat's milk, is produced mainly in Loire Valley in middle France.
-This buttery, smooth cheese with little acidic flavour emerges drier, denser, and a fine grey-blue edible rind.
+This buttery, smooth cheese with a little acidic flavour emerges a drier, denser, and fine grey-blue edible rind.

 Sainte Maure comes in various shapes like a small log with a stick running through its middle, pyramids, cylinders and discs.
-These are exported to the US.
 The Sainte Maure goes well with wines such as Sauvignon Blanc, Fumé Blanc, Sancerre and many white wines.